Online games for the four operations and order of operations

 A good book on problem solving with very varied word problems and strategies on how to solve problems.
 Includes chapters on: Sequences, Problem-solving, Money, Percents, Algebraic Thinking, Negative Numbers, Logic, Ratios, Probability, Measurements, Fractions, Division.
 Each chapter’s questions are broken down into four levels: easy, somewhat challenging, challenging, and very challenging.

-Generate printable & customizable worksheets for order of operations.
+Free printable worksheets for the order of operations, both in PDF and html formats.
 Choose from five operations and parentheses.
-You can choose the number range used, number of problems, and more.
+You can customize the worksheets by choosing the number range used, number of problems, and more.

 Choose Math Operation